 - Comprehensive insurance

-A minimum coverage policy, on the other hand, will only offer the bare minimum coverage required by your state.
-In many cases, that’s just liability insurance, so if you end up getting in an accident, your own damages and injuries won’t be covered.
-That means that, although you’ll pay a lower premium for a minimum coverage policy, you also won’t have the same level of protection.
+A minimum coverage policy, on the other hand, will only offer the bare minimum coverage required by your state's laws.
+In many cases, that’s just liability insurance, so in the event of an accident, your own damages and injuries won’t be covered.
+That means that, although you’ll pay a lower premium for a minimum coverage policy, you will have a much lower level of protection.
 If you’re not prepared, you could end up in financial ruin following a serious accident.

-For this reason, many experts recommend purchasing a full coverage policy to ensure that you have sufficient coverage.
+For this reason, many experts recommend purchasing a full coverage policy to ensure that you have sufficient coverage and financial protection.